sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 </div>

 !!! info
-	The RTK mosaic-T can draw power from either or both USB ports, in addition to Power-over-Ethernet and the DC-DC external input described above.
+	The GPSDO can draw power from either or both USB ports, in addition to Power-over-Ethernet and the DC-DC external input described above.

 !!! info "CH340 Driver"
 	The CH340 allows the ESP32-WROVER to communicate with a computer/host device through the USB-C connection.
 This allows the ESP32 to show up as a device on the serial (or COM) port of the computer.
 Users will need to install the latest drivers for the computer to recognize the CH340 *(see **[USB Driver](./software_overview.md#usb-driver_1)** section)*.